 Watch this video tutorial for an example

-Note: You can use the extended token for 2 months for all the live streams on page.
+Note: You can use the extended token for two months for all the live streams on a page.
 No need to generate the token every time you want to stream.

 Step 2: Create Post

 - Click Get Post ID, Select your page and click Next.

 - Click settings icon on top right then click Embed.

 - Copy and paste the iframe code in Post ID field.
 The iframe code looks like this:

 <iframe src="https://web.facebook.com/plugins/video.php?href=https%3A%2F%2Fweb.facebook.com%2Fappdroid.review%2Fvideos%2F1437546469619737%2F&width=400" width="400" height="400" style="border:none;overflow:hidden" scrolling="no" frameborder="0" allowTransparency="true" allowFullScreen="true"></iframe>Post ID will be extracted once you focus out of the input.

 Note: Do not close the window.
 This is the live post that we will publish later.